thomixlz/SIRH-BREGLER-FR/README.md

 ## Version History

 * 0.4 :
-    * Add All roles
+    * Add All Roles
-    * Add All routes about the roles for the security
+    * Add All Routes about the roles for the security

 * 0.3 :
     * Add Base design